freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese-traditional/05-back-end-development-and-apis/mongodb-and-mongoose/delete-one-document-using-model.findbyidandremove.md

 # --description--

-`findByIdAndRemove` 和 `findOneAndRemove` 類似於我們之前的更新方法， 它們將被刪除的 document 傳給數據庫。 和之前一樣，使用函數參數 `personId` 作爲查詢關鍵字。
+`findByIdAndRemove` and `findOneAndRemove` are like the previous update methods.
+They pass the removed document to the db.
+As usual, use the function argument `personId` as the search key.

 # --instructions--